PunChi0/IA-ML-DDPM-UNET/README.md

 **Prompt:** "a character with dark green glasses and a yeti-shaped head and a teal-colored body on a warm background"

 ![Yeti character](figs/yeti.png)

+### Conclusion

+The model generalizes decently : it follows the prompt structure and produces recognizable characters.
+But it stays limited: it can pick up individual attributes but can't really mix them (like combining two head shapes).

+The custom tokenizer is the major problem.
+It only knows words from the training set, so anything a bit different breaks the conditioning.
+Switching to a pretrained tokenizer/encoder would help a lot.

+I also never tracked validation loss during training, which makes it hard to know if the model overfit at some point.

+One good point, there is no blurriness, generations are pretty good, which is a good sign for the diffusion process.